The Only Three Things That Determine Your Life

 What you know opens the door.
 Who you know shows you where the doors are.
 But what you do — that’s the only thing that actually walks you through one.

 Most people get stuck at the first two and call it bad luck.
 They have the information.
-They have the network.
 They have the awareness that something better exists.
 And they still don’t move.
 Because knowing is comfortable.
 Doing is not.